-Where the weather is best may sound an odd criterion at first, but you will quickly learn that the weather dominates much of your training activity!
+Where the weather is best may sound an odd criterion at first, but you will quickly learn that the weather affects much of your training activity.
 At whatever pace you choose to move your training forward, regularity and continuity are of vital importance.
-Missing a succession of lessons because of low cloud or a waterlogged runway is frustrating and counter- productive, so it is worth doing some research into which airfields have the most number of days per annum suitable for student flying…
+Missing a succession of lessons because of low cloud or waterlogged grass is frustrating and counter- productive, so it is worth considering which airfields have the best all-year-round weather for student flying…

 If at all possible, it is well worth choosing an airfield quick and easy for you to get to.
-This makes the inevitable weather-aborted lessons less disruptive and puts you in a good position to react quickly to more positive opportunities.
+Beyond the obvious, this makes weather-aborted lessons less disruptive and puts you in a good position to react quickly to more positive opportunities.

 4/ AIRFIELD TYPE

-A sound premise to start from is that no single airfield is perfect for all aspects of training!
-A diversity of experience makes for a capable and competent pilot so any school that will not take you to several very different airfields during your training should perhaps be regarded with caution.
+A sound premise to start from is that no single airfield is perfect for all aspects of training.
+Diversity of experience makes for a capable and competent pilot so any school that will not take you to a good variety of very different airfields during your training should perhaps be regarded as less than ideal.

 The choice of base airfield remains of great significance – do you fancy sharing an international airport with airliners or would you prefer to mix it with microlights, parachutists etc?